thetawavegame/thetawave-legacy/book/src/design_item.md

 You should consider the following attributes for the item:

 - What benefits will it provide? (e.g. increase damage, fire rate, health, etc)
-- At what cost to stats will it provide the benefit? (e.g. large increase in fire rate, but lowers damage per blast)
+- Are there any trade-offs to these benefits? (e.g. large increase in fire rate, but lowers damage per blast)
-- What price should it be listed at in the store?
+- What price should it be listed as in the store?
 (Items should be priced according to their net benefit.)

 Once you have an idea for each of the points listed above, you should be ready